 When your patient arrives for their scheduled appointment, the front desk staff should greet them with a friendly face and help them check-in quickly.
 Patients should be directed to a waiting area and given an estimated wait time.
 As much as possible, try to stick to your appointment schedule and do not keep patients waiting longer than expected.
 If an emergency arises, be sure to inform patients of the situation and provide an updated wait time.

-Long wait times can be a major source of frustration for your patients and can lead to poor scores on patient satisfaction surveys.
+Long wait times can be a major source of frustration for your patients and can lead to poor patient feedback as well as poor scores on patient satisfaction surveys.
 However, often what makes patients unhappy is feeling they have been waiting a long time rather than the actual wait time.
 This is good news for hospitals as there are many measures you can take reduce perceived wait times, even when it is not possible to reduce actual wait times.
 Here are a few ways to reduce patients’ perceived wait time before an appointment:

 - Provide explanations for long waits: Explained waits often feel shorter than unexplained waits, so keep your patients in the loop if an emergency arises or appointment runs longer than expected.